Let's Get Real: Young Audiences Conference 2017 #LGRYA17

 The TeachMeet is kindly sponsored by Waterloo200 Legacy's 'The Age of Revolution' project.

-Our second conference on this theme - here's what delegates said about the last one, called Connecting Collections, held in 2015 at the National Maritime Museum:
+This is our second conference on this theme - here's what delegates said about the last one, called Connecting Collections, held in 2015 at the National Maritime Museum:

 "Thank you for a really interesting day.
 Excellent speakers covering a range of relevant issues and incorporating both theoretical and practical advice."